About This Article

 No. 25: Seek Support If You’re Feeling Anxious

 A pregnancy test often represents a major fork in the road of life.
 It’s natural to feel anxious while awaiting the results.
+The NHS provides support services for anyone needing advice during pregnancy planning.
 Know that whatever the outcome, there are many professional and personal networks available to provide information and emotional support.
 You don’t need to go through this alone.

 Photo by Tai’s Captures on Unsplash